FLYING MANTA is a 42.0 m Motor Yacht, built in Australia by NQEA and delivered in 2004.

 The naval architecture was developed by NQEA, who has architected 2 other superyachts in the BOAT Pro database, and the interior of the yacht was designed by - she is built with a Teak deck, a Aluminium hull, and Aluminium superstructure.

-FLYING MANTA is currently sailing under the Marshall Islands flag, the 5th most popular flag state for superyachts with a total of 354 yachts registered.
-She is currently located at the superyacht marina Flisvos Marina, in Greece, where she has been located for 2 days.
+FLYING MANTA is currently sailing under the Marshall Islands flag, the 5th most popular flag state for superyachts with a total of 360 yachts registered.
+She is currently located at the superyacht marina Port Tarraco, in Spain, where she has been located for 1 month.
 For more information regarding FLYING MANTA's movements, find out more about BOAT Pro AIS.